Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Existence of global solutions for small data

 Moreover by using (\ref{eq:zwischenschritt_K}) and (\ref{eq:bound_K}), we obtain that

 This proves uniform and even decreasing bounds for $\Vert u(t)\Vert_{\H1^{1}(\OF)}$, $E(t)$ and $K(t)$ on $[0,T)$.
-Since the lifespan $T$ of the local solution given in Theorem \ref{thm:lokale_existenz} depends decreasingly on the corresponding norms of the initial data, this can be shown to create a contradiction to the finiteness of $T$. \end{proof} \begin{cor} Consider initial data $(u_{0},u_{1},p_{0},\xi_{0},\xi_{1},\xi_{2})$ satisfying the conditions of Theorem \ref{thm:globale_existenz}.
+Since the lifespan $T$ of the local solution given in Theorem \ref{thm:lokale_existenz} only depends decreasingly on the corresponding norms of the initial data, and compatibility is conserved along solutions, their existence extends to any finite time interval. \end{proof} \begin{cor} Consider initial data $(u_{0},u_{1},p_{0},\xi_{0},\xi_{1},\xi_{2})$ satisfying the conditions of Theorem \ref{thm:globale_existenz}.
 Then the corresponding global solution $(u,p,\xi)$ to (\ref{eq:nonlin_system}) satisfies

 \end{cor}

 \begin{proof} The global solution $(u,p,\xi)$ satisfies (\ref{eq:bound_int_eps_u}) and (\ref{eq:bound_int_eps_dotu}) for all $t>0$, so the dissipation rates are globally integrable,

 For every $\delta>0$, there is thus a time $T_{\delta}>0$ such that